ssato/python-anyconfig/docs/index.rst

 Supported configuration formats
 --------------------------------

-anyconfig supports various (configuration) file formats if the required module is available and the corresponding backend is ready to use:
+python-anyconfig supports various (configuration) file formats if the required module is available and the corresponding backend is ready to use:

 .. csv-table:: Supported formats
    :header: "Format", "Type", "Required", "Notes"